 How to Spend a Weekend in Winchester

-The Premier Inn has on-site parking and its own restaurant which is really convenient after a long journey.
-If you need to stretch your legs, it’s worth ambling into the city to get a feel for its quaint charms.
-Once you’re off the main road, the path winds by the River Itchen until it emerges near to the imposing statue of King Alfred the Great.
-From here it’s a hop, skip and a jump to the main shopping area.
+It’s worth ambling into the city to get a feel for its quaint charms on your first evening.
+Start at the imposing statue of King Alfred the Great at the end of the Broadway.
+From here it’s a hop, skip and a jump to the centre of the city.
 You’re spoilt for choice when it comes to eating out.
 Winchester is a foodie paradise with plenty of independent eateries like Forte Kitchen and Three Joes Sourdough Pizza as well as chains such as Wagamama.

-What better way to see the historic sights of Winchester than to follow in the footsteps of John Keats.
+The best way to see the historic sights of Winchester is to follow in the footsteps of John Keats.
 The Keats’ Walk is a two mile self-guided walk that takes you from the city to the Hospital of St. Cross , England’s oldest almshouse.
 The English Romantic poet was inspired to write the ode To Autumn after walking this atmospheric route during the late summer and early autumn of 1819.

 The route takes you by many of the most picturesque and historic features in the city including Winchester Cathedral, Jane Austen’s final house (not open to the public) and Winchester College, one of the oldest public schools in England.
 The walk is mainly on the flat, but the last section can be boggy so wear boots and take a coat.
 It was pouring with rain when we went so sadly had to cut out the section to St. Cross.
 Instead we spent more time P&G Wells, a lovely independent bookshop which can be found on College Street.